C-Dev66/friendly_chat/README.md

  A simple chat application for Android, iOS, and (optionally) the web.
  Will be used later for a personal app build down the road.

+Keep your eye out for that project ;*

 # Resource to be used along side building